 Earnings from tax deductible donations of $30,000 or more to the Worthington Dollars for Scholars Endowment Fund will provide an annual scholarship to be awarded each year as a named scholarship to a deserving Worthington High School graduating student.
 We thank the following generous donors for establishing Endowed Scholarships.

-Louise Mowrey Memorial Endowed Scholarship - $2,500 paid out in two $1,250 allotments
+Louise Mowrey Memorial Endowed Scholarship - One $2,500 Scholarship

-Georgia M.Entenza Endowed Scholarship - $2,500 paid out in two $1,250 allotments
+Georgia M.Entenza Endowed Scholarship - One $2,500 Scholarship

 William Little was educated in a one-room school house in Round Lake, MN.
 When his mother died in 1931, he left school after 8th grade to help care for his family.
 Mr. Little later earned his GED from Worthington High School and attended night school at the University of Nebraska, studying financial management.
 Mr. Little had a rich military career in the both the US Army and US Air Force.
 He so valued his education and the opportunities afforded him that he left a provision in his will for money to be endowed to Worthington Dollars for Scholars in gratitude for his success.

-Anna Lois Shipman Memorial Endowed Scholarship - Two $1,000 Scholarships
+Anna Lois Shipman Memorial Endowed Scholarship - Two $1,500 Scholarships

 Harold Shipman and Beth Habicht (retired District 518 orchestra teacher) established this memorial scholarship in honor of the mother.
 Anna Shipman always dreamed of going to college but because of the Great Depression was not able to do so.
 Special consideration will be given to applicants who participated in orchestra or music.